If dry, irritated eyes have been bothering you, Intense Pulsed Light (IPL) therapy may be worth discussing with your eye doctor.

 Although most people feel a bit of heat during the treatment, the procedure is safe and quick.
 However, you might experience some temporary swelling or redness afterward.

-There have been a lot of studies showing IPL can make a big difference for people with MGD.
-People often report less dryness, scratchiness, or burning sensations after IPL.
+Studies suggest IPL can make a meaningful difference for people with MGD.
+Many people report less dryness, scratchiness, or burning after treatment.

 What is Meibomian Gland Dysfunction?